zeesouth/PS_SQL/README.md

 - <a href="https://leetcode.com/problems/find-users-with-valid-e-mails/">1517.
 Find Users With Valid E-Mails</a>
 - <a href="https://leetcode.com/problems/employees-whose-manager-left-the-company/">1978.
 Employees Whose Manager Left the Company</a>
 - <a href="https://leetcode.com/problems/average-selling-price/">1251.
 Average Selling Price</a>
+- <a href="https://leetcode.com/problems/user-activity-for-the-past-30-days-i/">1141.
+User Activity for the Past 30 Days I</a>
 </pre>
 </div>
 </details>